pandastream/panda_gem/README.md

-# ALFA VERSION -- DO NOT USE!!
+# ALPHA VERSION -- DO NOT USE!!

 # Panda